Special Education MA Degree

 Learn more from the School of Education

-- Gain in-depth knowledge about the academic and behavioral needs of individuals with disabilities in a full continuum of educational settings.
+- Or choose an emphasis in special education to learn how to deal with academic and behavioral needs of individuals with special needs in a full continuum of educational settings.

-- Network with other educators in the field of special education as a member of The University of Texas at Tyler Student Council for Exceptional Children (UT Tyler SCEC).
+- Network with other educators in special education and learn about advancements in the field as a member of The University of Texas at Tyler Student Council for Exceptional Children (UT Tyler SCEC).

 Learn about UT Tyler’s education faculty